joffy69-2/band-milestone/testing.md

 resizing works as expected

-the social media links have moved up!
+the social media links have moved up!  id social needed margin:30px not margin-right: 30px Then the home link moved up! float-start not float-left